 In the aftermath, the daughter had to stay with family out of state, and the family had to wrestle with the idea that their child was unsafe because she decided to date outside her race.

-Look into recent arsons in the United States.
+Go ahead, look into recent arsons in the United States.

 There's plenty of them.

-Interestingly, he was also charged with felony stalking, something he'd been arrested for twice and charged for.
+Interestingly, he was also charged with felony stalking, something he'd been arrested for twice and charged for twice in the past.

-Or how about Loretta Bailey from Manchester, Pennsylvania whose ex-boyfriend was arrested for burning down her house right after she had broken up with him.
+Or how about Loretta Bailey from Manchester, Pennsylvania, whose ex-boyfriend was arrested for burning down her house right after she had broken up with him?

 He started out small, just vandalizing her truck on Thanksgiving, which led to her attempting to get a protective order against him.

-Ultimately, this didn't work out because he just kept avoiding the officers who were trying to serve him with papers, and then he burned down her house.
+Ultimately, this didn't work out because he just kept avoiding the officers who were trying to serve him with papers.

-Or there's this guy in Hialeah, Florida, who committed suicide on New Year's Day 2019, but was sure to set his house on fire before he did.
+Or there's this guy in Hialeah, Florida, who committed suicide on New Year's Day, 2019, but was sure to set his house on fire before he did.

-Which led to them contacting the ex-boyfriend to make sure he knew what the situation was and everything went smoothly.
+So she called the police to escort her over there, which led to them contacting the ex-boyfriend to make sure he knew what the situation was and everything went smoothly.

 After getting this update that the police and her were coming to get her possessions, he set his house and car on fire to make sure that she couldn't reclaim her possessions.